walterfreeman/ast101/syllabus.md

 on Discord.
 We will almost certainly be more helpful than anonymous people over the internet in helping you learn the material and gain skills and understanding.
+It is an extremely serious breach of academic integrity to solicit or use solutions from Chegg or similar,

+### Students with disabilities and other access challenges
+Syracuse University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
+If there are aspects of the instruction or design of this course that result in barriers to your inclusion and full participation in this course, please contact us to discuss accommodations we can make to ensure that the class is accessible to you, or collaborate with the Center for Disability Resources (CDR) in this process.

-It is an extremely serious breach of academic integrity to solicit or use solutions from Chegg or similar, at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, located in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
-CDR is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
+If you would like to discuss disability-related accommodations with CDR, please visit their website at disabilityservices.syr.edu, visit them in person in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
+CDR is responsible for coordinating disability-related accommodations.
 Since accommodations may require early planning and generally are not provided retroactively, please contact CDR as soon as possible.

-**CDR also helps students with short-term injuries**.
-If you have a concussion, a broken hand, or the like, *please let us know* so we can help you.

-More generally, if there is anything I can do to help you, whether it is related to a disability, a medical condition, or anything else, please let me know.
-I have an excellent working relationship with CDR and will do anything in my power to make your experience in my class a good one.

----
+CDR is one of the most helpful offices on campus.
+They coordinate academic accommodations to students who have short-term illnesses (physical or mental).
+If you are injured or ill and need academic accommodations beyond short-term due date extensions for AST101, we will likely design those accommodations for you in collaboration with CDR.

+If there are other things presenting access challenges to you in our class – family situations, health challenges, etc. – please talk to me as soon as possible.
+We will do whatever we must to ensure that you have every opportunity to gain skills in astronomy and be assessed on those skills fairly.

 ### Copyright